 I had only known this guy for 24 hours and we had the best night out.
+What a great experience!

 A Day of Recovery

 I can’t remember where exactly that excursion was taking me.
 Full day ones usually venture out a couple hours away from where you’re staying.

-I grabbed a bite at the hotel, and decided to add to some culture to my life.
+It was time to add some culture to my life.

 This was a PERFECT day of recovery.

+This guy was cool and I completely agreed with him.
 I wouldn’t have changed a thing.

 Istanbul Gets Crazy Again